-an 5 Describe the relationship between plate boundaries and the level of tsunami threat as shown on the map.
+map.
 Give the names of specific places and plates in your answer.

-E١ aluate and create æ 6 Sketch the outline of the Banda Aceh coast as shown in the June 2004 satellite image (Source 2, top).
-On your sketch label five changes caused by the 2004 tsunami. of 7 While the 2004 tsunami caused immediate damage to Banda Aceh, some of its effects will be felt for years.
-In a small group, discuss how tsunamis affect people.
+- 6 Sketch the outline of the Banda Aceh coast as shown in the June 2004 satellite image (Source 2 (top).
+On your sketch label five changes caused by the 2004 tsunami. - 7 While the 2004 tsunami caused immediate damage to Banda Aceh, some of its effects will be felt for years.
+In a small group, discuss how tsunamis affect people and places, and classify the effects as either short term or long term.